broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

+# 5.8.4
+2023-06013 (Date of Last Commit)

+* Added Dropseq cell metrics to Multiome and Optimus workflows

 # 5.8.3
 2023-05-31 (Date of Last Commit)

 * Updated the FastqProcessing.wdl.
-This update has no impact on the Optimus workflow.
+This update has no impact on the Optimus workflow

 # 5.8.2
 2023-05-11 (Date of Last Commit)